-Adoption Tax Exclusion
+Adoption Tax Credit and Exclusion

 Tax benefits for adoption include both a tax credit for qualified adoption expenses paid to adopt an eligible child and an exclusion from income for employer-provided adoption assistance.
 The credit is nonrefundable, which means it's limited to your tax liability for the year.
-However, any credit in excess of your tax liability may be carried forward for up to five years.
-The maximum amount (dollar limit) for 2023 was \$15,950 per child and is \$16,810 for 2024.6
+However, any credit that exceeds your tax liability may be carried forward for up to five years.
+The maximum amount (dollar limit) for 2024 was \$16,810 per child and is \$17,280 for 2025.6